 - Getting there: located off of US Highway 160 in the southwest corner of Colorado.
 To get to Wetherill Mesa, follow the park road to the fork, then keep right

-- Camping: Morefield Campground – 267 sites, reservations accepted but the campground usually doesn’t fill up; $30+tax per night
+- Camping: Morefield Campground – 267 sites, reservations accepted but the campground usually doesn’t fill; $30+tax per night

-- Hiking: four 2.5-mile or less round-trip trails depart from the Wetherill Mesa Ranger Station: (1) Long House, (2) Step House, (3) Nordenskold site #16, and (4) Badger Community House
+- Hiking: four 2.5 mile (4 km) or less round-trip trails depart from the Wetherill Mesa Ranger Station: (1) Long House, (2) Step House, (3) Nordenskold site #16, and (4) Badger Community House

 - Other: basic amenities can be found throughout the park, but there’s no gas beyond Morefield Village (located near the campground).
 Also, RVs and trailers are not allowed beyond this point due to the narrow, winding roads.